ugurbirdogan/SpringBootCorsExample/README.md

 # Index page code
 Let's write an AJAX request on the client side.
-To run the code from a port on the server, right-click “Open with Live Server” in Visual Studio Code.
+To run the code from a port on the server, right-click and open with Live Server in Visual Studio Code.
 ![image](https://user-images.githubusercontent.com/41667882/143839896-ac10599a-9da3-4663-826a-f550a95f4787.png)
 ![image](https://user-images.githubusercontent.com/41667882/143839955-d417dd4c-de71-4057-a79a-c75167ef376c.png)